MixMashNet: An R Package for Single and Multilayer Networks: Usage

 \subsubsection{\textit{Edge Weights}}

 To further inspect the network, \pkg{MixMashNet} allows users to visualize and summarize edge weights together with their bootstrap quantile regions.
 Edge-weight visualization can be obtained by calling the \code{plot()} method with \code{statistics = "edges"}, optionally specifying the number of edges to display via the \code{edges_top_n} argument, which ranks edges by the absolute value of their estimated weights.
 Here, however, we focus on the numerical summary of edge weights.
-This can be obtained using the \code{summary()} method, specifying \code{"edges"} in the \code{statistics} argument.
+This can be obtained using the \code{get_edges()} method.
 In what follows, we report the top 10 edges ranked by the absolute value of their estimated weights: